Recursive Rules with Aggregation: A Simple Unified Semantics: Experiments

-Aggregation is even more challenging than negation because it is more general.
-For example, the count of all values \co{x} for which \co{p(x)} holds is 0 iff for all \co{x}, \co{p(x)} does not hold, but the count can be, say, 3, meaning that \co{p(x)} holds for some combination of 3 values, but does not for the other values, with many possibilities.
-This has led to more different and more sophisticated semantics than for negation.
+\fullonly{Aggregation is even more challenging than negation, when used in recursion, because it is more general.
+For example, the count of all values \co{x} for which \co{p(x)} holds is 0 iff for all \co{x}, \co{p(x)} does not hold, but the count can be, say, 5, meaning that \co{p(x)} holds for some 5 values, but does not for the other values, with many possibilities.
+Even more different and more sophisticated semantics have been proposed for aggregation than for negation.}

-Kemp and Stuckey~\cite{kemp1991semantics} is one of the earliest comprehensive study, improving over a number of previous works.
-They extend WFS and SMS to programs with aggregation and study previously defined classes of aggregate programs under several notions of stratification as well as properties such as monotonicity.
-It requires that a set be fully defined before aggregation could be performed on it.
-This may leave too many values undefined and may give more models than desired in some use cases.
-Different use cases work with different assumptions, but before our work, there was no study to state the assumptions explicitly and simply and then accommodate the assumptions.
-Our founded semantics and constraint semantics allow easy expression of the underlying assumptions to obtain different desired semantics.

-Van Gelder~\cite{van92agg} presents an early approach in which aggregations are defined using ordinary rules, rather than introduced as new primitives, in a language with 3-valued semantics.
-It illustrates the approach using examples involving min, max, subset, and sum, with the rules defining the aggregations customized in some cases to the problem at hand.
-The paper shows that the desired results are obtained for several non-trivial examples but not for some others.
-Unfortunately, it is hard to characterize the programs for which the approach gives desired results.
-In contrast, our work handles a clearly defined language of programs with aggregations, allows specification of different assumptions, and supports both 2-valued and 3-valued semantics.
-Also, our work allows rules with disjunction and quantifiers.
-These are not considered in~\cite{van92agg}.
+Major related works are as shown in Table~\ref{tab-FSCS}, right column.
+They give disagreeing semantics with each other, without simple formal explanations for the disagreement, as explained there.
+More detailed comparisons with work by Kemp and Stuckey~\cite{kemp1991semantics}, Van Gelder~\cite{van92agg}, Pelov, Denecker, and Bruynooghe~\cite{pelov2007well}, Faber, Pfeifer, and Leone~\cite{faber2011semantics}, Gelfond and Zhang~\cite{gelfond2019vicious}, and Hella et al.~\cite{hella1999logics,hella2001logics} appear in \lfcsonly{}\fullonly{Section~\ref{sec-cmp}}.
+Among all, Pelov et al.'s work~\cite{pelov2007well}, recently reworked for Answer Set Programming (ASP)~\cite{vanbesien2022analyzing}, which uses SMS, is notable for proposing a framework that can be instantiated to extend several prior semantics to handle aggregation.
+They develop several separate extended semantics.
+In contrast, our approach uses simple predicate declarations to capture different assumptions made by different semantics in a unifying single semantics.